isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

       Node.js.
 Submitted for Minnehack 2019.
 \

-* **NixOS Configuration** (github.com/isaaclo123/nix-config)
+* **System Configurations** (github.com/isaaclo123/nix-config) & (github.com/isaaclo123/my-playbook)
-    * Created configuration files for declarative and revertable software deployments for my personal computer running NixOS.
-All configuration files are written in the Nix expression language, with Home-manager used for dotfile management.
+    * Created configuration files for declarative software deployments for my personal computer and VPS instance.
+Personal computer files are written with the NixOS declarative language and the VPS files are written with Ansible.
-\

-* **My Playbook** (github.com/isaaclo123/my-playbook)
-    * Created a Ansible playbook for consistent and declarative deployments of my personal applications to a Debian VPS instance.
-Used Nginx as a reverse proxy for applications like the ZNC IRC bouncer and the Radicale calendar server.